What is Ecotourism? What are the guiding principles and purpose of ecotourism? Read here to know more

 - There are several ways to enjoy Mother Nature in the most pristine way.

-- A selected few locations, like the Himalayan region, Kerala, Northeast India, the Andaman & Nicobar Islands, and the Lakshadweep islands, allow you to take advantage of Mother Nature’s priceless bounty.
+- A selected few locations, like the Himalayan region, Kerala, Northeast India, the Andaman & Nicobar Islands, and the Lakshadweep Islands, allow you to take advantage of Mother Nature’s priceless bounty.
 The first planned ecotourism destination in India was Thenmala, which was established to serve eco-tourists and lovers of the outdoors.

 - The geography of India is home to a wide variety of plants and animals.
 India’s surroundings are home to a large number of rare and endangered species.